 Fire Protection International Time/Temperature curves for Tunnelling Operations

 MineARC has not yet been asked to provide a European tunnelling fire rated chamber compliant to any time/temperature curve.
-These curves map the temperature required to be protected against over the duration the chamber is in use.
+These curves map the temperature required to protect against throughout chamber use.

-The tunnelling regulations, for passive fire protection, are generally based on hydrocarbon fuels which burn more intensely but for shorter periods of time, however, if a large mobile truck were to ignite, the time period would increase.
-From the reviews done on the tunnelling standard for passive fire protection, the following time/temperature curve is used.
-Reviewing the curve, it is clear that while passive protection can be developed for the occupied space, the current air conditioning system, which is rated to an external temperature of 50 degrees, will need to be suspended for much of the fire duration.
-As such alternative cooling would be required to meet the curve above.
+When reviewing the curve, it identifies that passive protection can be developed for the occupied space.
+However, current air conditioning systems, rated to an external temperature of 50 degrees, will need to be suspended for much of the fire duration.
+Therefore, alternative cooling would be required to meet the curve above.

 Heat Suppression – Misting and Fire Extinguishing

 MineARC also has misting systems that emit water vapour into the surrounding atmosphere.
-This effectively reduces the ambient conditions and increases the ambient operating temperatures to as high as 60°C. Fire suppression devices have also been fitted to chambers in areas that are likely to experience some heat loading that can be extinguished from the chamber.
+This water effectively reduces the ambient conditions and increases the ambient operating temperatures to as high as 60°C.

 Alternative Cooling Options in Tunnelling

 Secondary cooling methods are a critical component to meeting any tunnelling time/temperature curve.
-This ensures there is an ability to continue to cool the occupied space when the primary air conditioning is suspended.
+This backup ensures there is an ability to continue to cool the occupied space during primary air conditioning suspension.

 Did you know?
-The exact level of protection from a potential threat such as a fire, the positioning of the refuge chambers, and the possible methods that could be utilised for operating in higher ambient conditions are all factors being continually developed at MineARC.
+The exact level of protection from a potential threat such as a fire, the positioning of the refuge chambers, and the possible methods used to operate in higher ambient conditions are all factors continually developed at MineARC.